Smalls Cat Food Review Summary

 Smalls Human-Grade Fresh wet food does contain peas.
 So, any pet parents avoiding peas in their cats’ diets will have to pass on their wet food for one reason or another.

-Smalls Freeze-Dried Raw food presents a good alternative for cats who prefer the crunchy texture of kibble.
+Smalls Freeze-Dried Raw food presents a good alternative for cats who prefer the crunchy texture of kibble, although you can’t purchase it separately from the fresh food.
 Smalls provides three different options for Freeze-Dried Raw.
 Unfortunately, they’re all bird recipes, so if your cat can’t or won’t eat poultry or waterfowl, there are no Freeze-Dried Raw options available for you.

 What Is the Price of a Smalls Subscription?